- TOP CITIES

 Read Our Editorial PolicyHave issue with the content?

-Also known as Congestive heart failure and CHFOverview
+Also known as Congestive heart failure or CHF.Overview

-While the risk of suffering from heart failure increases with age, there are certain factors that can put you at risk even at a young age.
-These include having a high BMI (body mass index), unhealthy choices such as smoking, sedentary lifestyle, consuming a diet high in saturated and trans fats as well as diseases that damage your heart.
+While the risk of suffering from heart failure increases with age, certain factors can put you at risk even at a young age.
+These include having a high BMI (body mass index), unhealthy choices such as smoking, a sedentary lifestyle, consuming a diet high in saturated and trans fats as well as diseases that damage your heart.

-There are various treatment options that can help in heart failure and many people with heart failure live active lives.
+Various treatment options can help in heart failure and many people live active lives.
 Medications for heart failure aim to manage the symptoms, improve the quality of life as well as increase the lifespan.
-In some cases, medical devices, surgery or heart transplant are recommended to help the heart function better.
+Medical devices, surgery, or heart transplants are sometimes recommended to help the heart function better.

 Key Facts